Motor Trend’s take on AMC’s decline shows limitations of auto punditry

 More performance was needed . . . until AMC offered it

 Mac Donald also threw cold water on the prospects of a 1967 redesign of its mid-sized platform.
 He wrote that “already there are AMC executives who are privately and glumly forecasting that the restyling is uninspired and inadequate, in view of the competition.”
-Inadequate?
-What did they expect, the equivalent of a 1968 GTO?
+What did they expect, the equivalent of a 1968 Pontiac GTO?

 Just getting revved up, Mac Donald proceeded to question why AMC spent around $40 million for a new V8 engine.
-While it’s true that the automaker could have squeezed more life out of it existing V8, Mac Donald didn’t acknowledge that it was apparently too large to fit into AMC’s compact platform.
-Wouldn’t that be a problem if there was a need to shift away from an economy image?
+While it’s true that the automaker could have squeezed more life out of its existing V8, Mac Donald didn’t acknowledge that it was apparently too large to fit into AMC’s compact platform.
+Wouldn’t that be a problem if he thought there was a need to shift away from an economy image?

 1966 Rambler American